Myles-Cork/mylescork/_posts/2020-11-15-HHH-Poster.md

 ---
 title: "\"The Haunting of Hill House\" Poster"
-excerpt: "Poster design made with a combination of 2D illustration and 3D rendering"
+excerpt: "Poster and Spotify Cover design made with a combination of 2D illustration and 3D rendering"
 category:
   - Graphic Design
   - Adobe Photoshop